-On March 14, 2022 Sprott Private Resource Streaming and Royalty (Collector), LP ("Sprott", or the "Lender") issued a US\$20 million secured note (the "Note" or "Note Agreement") to Cerrado that bears interest at a rate of 10% per annum, calculated and payable quarterly and will mature on the earlier of: i) the achievement of commercial production together with certain other conditions; and ii) March 14, 2031.
+On March 14, 2022 Sprott Private Resource Streaming and Royalty (Collector), LP ("Sprott", or the "Lender") issued US\$20 million to Cerrado in consideration of a secured note secured note (the "Note") that bears interest at a rate of 10% per annum, calculated and payable quarterly, which will mature on the earlier of: i) the achievement of commercial production at Monte Do Carmo, together with certain other conditions; and ii) March 14, 2031.

-The Note is secured, in favour of Sprott, by the Company's assets and shares in the Brazilian subsidiaries, ranking subordinate to a project lender.
+The Note is secured, in favour of Sprott, by the Company's Brazilian assets and shares in the Brazilian subsidiaries, which Sprott has agreed will rank subordinate to a project lender.